 A grievant may submit a written complaint to ICAS within ten (10) days of the College's final determination on the matter.
 The written complaint must specifically identify the act(s) or omission(s) which are the subject of the grievance, including any policies or procedures which are alleged to have been violated, and state the relief sought.
 ICAS shall promptly appoint a three-member Complaint Review Committee ("Committee").
 One member of the Committee shall be the President of the College or the President's designee.
 The Committee shall hold an informal hearing to decide the complaint.
-The hearing process shall allow the grievant an opportunity to address relevant factual disputes and present witnesses, and the Committee an opportunity to interview the grievant and/or other individuals having relevant information.
+The hearing process shall allow the grievant an opportunity to interview the grievant and/or other individuals having relevant information.
 The Committee shall issue a written decision on the complaint within twenty (20) days after the hearing.
 The Committee's decision shall be final.

-Adopted: December 2, 2016 Reviewed: September 26, 2018
+Adopted: December 2, 2016

+Reviewed: September 26, 2018

+Reviewed: June 12, 2024